Learning in Oak Class

 French

-We will begin the term with the topic of “Going Shopping” and then move on to the topic of “What’s the Time?”.
+We will begin the term with the topic School Life before moving onto the topic Let’s go Shopping.

 Included in our PSHE lessons is our Values Education.
 The Values for this term are: